 As the old saying goes, “Early to bed, early to rise, makes a man healthy, wealthy and wise”.
-This may be true, but unfortunately for me this has never really been an option, as an accidental sugar addict, my sleep patterns up until I started My Daily Sugar Allowance have been all over the place.
+This may be true, but unfortunately for me this has never really been an option, as an accidental sugar addict, my sleep patterns up until I started to change.

 Most people have a hard time connecting what they eat with how they sleep, I am no different.
 My life was all about catching up, I was waking up tried therefore the first thing I would do was go for the quick energy hit - coffee with sugar, sugar loaded muesli with low fat yoghurt.
 (Low fat usually means high sugar – learn how to read the labels and not make this common mistake).

 I was never setting myself up to sleep, I never made the food, sugar connection, they say you are what you eat, I think I was a snickers bar – fast and jittery!

 Not enough sleep - you're going to eat